Tire Pressure Monitoring Systems (TPMS)

 It is a system used to monitor the air pressure in the pneumatic tires on different kinds of vehicles.
 In other words, it’s a warning system which warns the driver of a dangerous change in the air pressure in one or more tires.

 Pressure-sensing transmitters mounted in each tire record the readings.
 Each transmitter sends those readings to a central computer (ECU) which will display them on the dashboard.
-TPMS provides real-time tire-pressure information to the car driver, either via a pictogram display, a gauge, or a simple low-pressure warning light.
+Tire Pressure Monitoring System (TPMS) provides real-time tire-pressure information to the car driver, either via a pictogram display, a gauge, or a simple low-pressure warning light.

 There are two major types of TPMS- direct (dTPMS) and the indirect (iTPMS).
 These systems are available both at an OEM (factory) level and an aftermarket solution.
 The primary target of TPMS is to avoid poor fuel economy, traffic accidents and increased tire wear because of underinflated tires through early recognition of a dangerous state of tires.